CardanoTokenIO/danzo-docs/getting-started/the-casino.md

 Adding the house edge we get a 96% RTP with a maximum return of x5000.

-### DANZO BLACKJACK
+### BLACKJACK

 <img src="../images/blackjack1.webp" alt="DANZO BLACKJACK" width="800">

-DANZO BLACKJACK is the most popular table game to the Casino!
+BLACKJACK is the most popular table game to the Casino!
 We've crafted the best rules to ensure you have the most fun.
 It's a continuously shuffled 6 deck game!

 <img src="../images/blackjack2.webp" alt="Blackjack Interface" width="750">

 The full list of rules can be found in-game at all times.

-### DANZO ROULETTE
+### ROULETTE

 Master the classic European roulette by predicting where the ball will land and winning accordingly.